Lightstreamer/Lightstreamer-example-StockList-client-blackberry/README.md

 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-blackberry -->

-This project contains a full example of a Midlet Java application that employs the <b>Lightstreamer BlackBerry client</b> library.
+This project contains a full example of a Midlet Java application that employs the <b>BlackBerry Client API for Lightstreamer</b>.

 ## Live Demo